-Stranger Things is three seasons in, and a fourth is on the way - though we're still waiting for an official announcement from Netflix.
+Stranger Things is three seasons in, and a fourth is on the way, having been officially confirmed by Netflix.
 Here's everything we know about Stranger Things 4 so far, including the possible release date and plot rumours.

 Series creators the Duffer brothers had previously suggested that the show would only run for four seasons before coming to a close, though since then we've heard that it may run a little longer than that.
 If you want to know what else is on Netflix, we've done a roundup of the best upcoming shows and movies on the platform this month.